aaronholmes/rest-errors/README.md

 # rest-errors
-Express Rest API error handling
+Express Rest API error handling.
+A work in progress.